-3.5 Initialization
+3.4 Initialization

 The CPU Jitter random number generator is initialized in two main parts.
-At first, a consuming application must call the jent_entropy_init(3) or jent_entropy_init_ex(3) function which validates some basic properties of the time stamp.
-Only if this validation succeeds, the CPU Jitter random number generator can be used5.
+At first, a consuming application must call the jent_entropy_init(3) function which validates some basic properties of the time stamp.
+Only if this validation succeeds, the CPU Jitter random number generator can be used7.